-In each iteration, the value of εh need to be varied.

-Proof: We can use the ε-constraint method to solve M2.
-In doing so, we keep (1) as the objective function and convert objective functions f1,…,fh into constraints in (15).
-This results in M3.
-Solving M3 with varied well-chosen εh leads to Pareto optimal solutions for M2. ∎

 In practice, the RLP is a basic scheduling problem in case that the project structure is given.
-When the project structure is flexible, resource levelling may be treated as a secondary objective and other objectives (such as project duration minimization) may serve as a primary objective.
-According to Proposition 2, our original single objective model M0 can be easily extended to deal with such situations.
+When the project structure is flexible, resource leveling may be treated as a secondary objective and other objectives (such as project duration minimization) may serve as a primary objective.
+Our original single objective model M0 can be easily extended to deal with such situations.
+For objectives other than resource leveling, i.e., f1,…,fH, h=1,…,H, we use ε-constraint method (Mavrotas, 2009) can convert these objectives functions into constraints, i.e., fhx≤εh.
+Iteratively add these constraints to M0 and use varied well-chosen εh can lead to the Pareto optimal solution of the multi-objective problem.

-Improved genetic algorithm
+Customized genetic algorithm

 The RLP-PS can be decomposed into two subproblems: the project structure selection problem (PSSP) and the RLP.
 The PSSP aims to determine the project structure by selecting a subset of activities.
 The objective of the RLP is to minimize the fluctuations in resource usage by assigning a start time for each activity.
 There are two basic strategies when solving the RLP-PS: integration and decomposition.
 The integration strategy solves the two subproblems simultaneously, while the decomposition strategy solves the two subproblems sequentially.
-Following the integration strategy, we design an improved GA.
+Following the integration strategy, we design a customized GA.
 In addition, a two-stage heuristic algorithm (TSHA) is embedded into the GA to produce initial populations.
 The TSHA is based on the decomposition strategy and it can also be used as an independent heuristic solution algorithm for the RLP-PS.

 The classic GA is a population-based metaheuristic algorithm designed for solving hard optimization problems.
 It draws on genetic theory, simulates the evolution of a given population, and continuously optimizes the individuals in the population (Goldberg et al., 1989).
 GA has been successfully applied in solving RLPs (Chan et al., 1996; El-Rayes & Jun, 2009).

-The framework of our GA is shown in Fig. 4.
 Our GA encodes a schedule into an individual (Section 3.1).
 The initial population that consists of POP individuals is generated based on the TSHA (Section 3.2).
 During each iteration of the GA, parent individuals are randomly selected from the population to perform the crossover operation for generating child individuals (Section 3.3).
 Then, the mutation operator is applied to the child individuals (Section 3.4).
 Subsequently, the decoding mechanism is used to convert the parent and child individuals into schedules (Section 3.1), and the objective function (1) corresponding to the schedule is used to evaluate the individuals.
 The best POP individuals among the parents and children serve as the new population in the next iteration.
 After the termination condition is satisfied, the GA returns an optimized schedule.
 Finally, a local improvement method is used to further improve the obtained schedule (Section 3.5).

-Fig. 4 The framework of the improved genetic algorithm

 Schedule encoding and decoding